intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 attempting error recovery can ensure that faults receive attention.
 Fatal errors can provide excellent motivation to address a problem if they are sufficiently rare.

-A protocol could be designed to permit a narrow set of valid inputs, or it could allow a wide range of inputs (see for example {{HTML}}).
-Specifying and implementing a more flexible protocol is more difficult; allowing less variation is preferable in the absence of strong reasons to be flexible.

 ## Feedback from Implementations